To: College of A&S, Department Chairs, Staff, and Faculty

 - All technology, regardless of whether it is purchased by College, department, startup, grant, or award funds should be registered in the A&S inventory system maintained by eTech.
 This centrally located database will allow departments to easily find information on their equipment, in the event of loss, damage, or warranty work.

 - All UA-owned technology must be returned before faculty or staff members leave the College.
+Retired/emeritus faculty can continue using their computers, but all technology must remain on the UA campus, and all A&S iPads are returned to eTech when a faculty member retires — no exceptions.
 Technology can be returned to their department TEC or eTech.
 Although the departments will do their best to remind exiting personnel to hand in their technology, all faculty and staff should be aware that keeping UA-owned equipment is in direct violation of the Alabama state ethics law.
 For those who refuse to return their technology, the University is required by law (Ala.
 Code § 36-25-17) to report their actions to the State Ethics Commission as a violation of the ethics law.
 If confirmed, an ethics law violation carries the potential for criminal penalties, including fines and imprisonment.

-- While faculty are allowed to use UA technology in their homes, all equipment must be included on an off-site equipment form, which can be provided to you by eTech.
+- While currently employed faculty are allowed to use UA technology in their homes, all equipment must be included on an off-site equipment form, which can be provided to you by eTech.
 This equipment must be brought back to the department a minimum of once a year for inspection for inventory purposes.
 Faculty will be notified when annual inventory checks will take place and can coordinate with their department TECs regarding the best time to bring the equipment to campus.
-The technology must be physically seen by the TEC and eTech—pictures are not an acceptable substitution.
+The technology must be physically seen by the TEC and eTech — pictures are not an acceptable substitution.